JoanCharmant/quill-blender/README.md

 1. Download io_scene_quill.zip file from the Releases section.
 2. Open Blender, Go to Edit > Preferences… > Add-ons.
 3. Click the Install… button, navigate to and select the downloaded zip.
-4. Tick the check mark next to Import-Export: Quill to activate the plugin.
+4. Tick the check mark next to Import-Export: Quill to activate the add-on.

 ## Usage

-The tool can be found in Blender under File > Import > Quill scene and File > Export > Quill scene.
+To import or export Quill scenes go to **File > Import > Quill scene** and **File > Export > Quill scene**.

-When selecting the entry the add-on will present the usual window to import or export the Quill scene with some options on the right side panel.
+For import, select a file inside the Quill scene folder, for example `Quill.json`.
+The import process may take a while for large scenes.

+For export, it will use the file name to create the scene folder.

+The import/export dialogs have options on the right hand side.

 ## Features